 The Village Club of Lake Success has long been renowned as one of the true golfing gems of the Gold Coast of Long Island.
-Founded in 1928, the course was designed by world leading architects Raynor and McDonald, who also designed The Creek Club, Piping Rock, and Mid Ocean to name a few.
+Founded in 1928, the course was designed by world leading architects Raynor and Macdonald, who also designed The Creek Club, Piping Rock, and Mid Ocean to name a few.
 Our club was the original site of the Deepdale Club until 1956.

 Over the past 20 years the club has spent over $20 million on a brand new clubhouse, new pro shop building, new drainage and new irrigation systems.
 Our course conditions are superior.
 Tree lined fairways, multiple water holes and undulating greens create a superior golf experience for low handicappers and beginners alike.

 Trustees of the Village of Lake Success have been authorized to acquire the Deepdale Golf Course by condemnation.
 In a vote held last week, the vote in favor of acquiring 116 acres of the course was 349 to 232.